777arc/textbook/content/sync.rst

  r^2(t) = s^2(t) e^{j4\pi f_o t}

-We discovered what happens to the :math:`s(t)` portion of the equation, but what about the sinusoid part (or the complext exponential)?
+We discovered what happens to the :math:`s(t)` portion of the equation, but what about the sinusoid part (a.k.a. complex exponential)?
 As we can see, it is adding the :math:`N` term, which makes it equivalent to a sinusoid at a frequency of :math:`Nf_o` instead of just :math:`f_o`.
 A simple method for figuring out :math:`f_o` is to take the FFT of the signal after we square it N times and seeing where the spike occurs.
 Let's simulate it in Python.
 We will return to generating our BPSK signal, and instead of applying a fractional-delay to it, we will apply a frequency offset by multiplying the signal by :math:`e^{j2\pi f_o t}` just like we did in chapter :ref:`filters-chapter` to convert a low-pass filter to a high-pass filter.

 Using the code from the beginning of this chapter, apply a +13 kHz frequency offset to your digital signal.
 It could happen right before or right after the fractional-delay is added; it doesn't matter which.
 Regardless, it must happen *after* pulse shaping but before we do any receive-side functions such as time sync.